shopware/docs/guides/plugins/plugins/content/cms/add-cms-element.md

 {% endcode %}

 That's it!
 You could now go ahead and fully test your new element!
-Install this plugin via `bin/console plugin:install --activate SwagBasicExample`, rebuild the administration using the following command and then start using your new element in the administration.
+Install this plugin via `bin/console plugin:install --activate SwagBasicExample`, rebuild the Administration using the following command and then start using your new element in the Administration.

 {% tabs %}
 {% tab title="Development template" %}